Rabbi David J. Fine, PhD

 Rabbi Fine completed his doctorate in modern European history at the Graduate Center of the City University of New York and his rabbinical ordination at the Jewish Theological Seminary in New York.
 He earned his bachelor’s degree with honors in history from Wesleyan University in Middletown, CT, with a year spent at The Hebrew University in Jerusalem.
 Rabbi Fine has published extensively in the areas of Jewish law, Conservative Judaism and German Jewish history.
 Jewish Integration in the German Army in the First World War (De Gruyter, Berlin, 2012) is based on his doctoral dissertation.

-Rabbi Fine is active in community affairs, serving as chair of the Interfaith Religious Council of Ridgewood and as corresponding secretary of the New Jersey Rabbinical Assembly.
-He sits on the Jewish Community Relations Council and the boards of the Synagogue Leadership Initiative of the Jewish Federation of Northern New Jersey and of the Bergen County High School of Jewish Studies.
-He is vice president of the North Jersey Board of Rabbis and of the Rabbinical Assembly.
+Rabbi Fine is active in community affairs, serving as president of the New Jersey Rabbinical Assembly.
+He is the immediate past president of the Ridgewood interfaith clergy council, secretary of the North Jersey Board of Rabbis, and treasurer of the Bergen County High School of Jewish Studies.
 He lives in Ridgewood with his wife, Alla, and their sons, Laurence and Ariel.